Latest posts by Florian (see all)

-So you can keep your tea, coffee or even soups hot on cold days – or enjoy your nice and cold water or smoothie on hot days for a long time.
+So you can keep your tea, coffee, or even soups hot on cold days – or enjoy your cold water or smoothie on hot days.

-Of course, that also means that it is a bit heavier than the single-walled Klean Kanteen.
-However, those of you who really appreciate thermal insulation, certainly won’t mind a little bit more weight that comes with it.
+Of course, that also means the Tree Tribe bottle is a bit heavier than the single-walled Klean Kanteen.
+However, those of you who really appreciate thermal insulation certainly won’t mind a little bit more weight that comes with it.

 Since Tree Tribe is an outdoor brand, this water bottle has been designed to be extremely practical and durable.
 Apart from extreme situations, a stainless steel bottle is usually unbreakable.

 Tree Tribe not only claims that the bottle will last a lifetime – it gives you a lifetime warranty.
 If contrary to expectations, there should be something wrong with your bottle at any point, they’ll send you a new bottle.